Rugby League Challenge Cup Odds

 To win a match

 BetUK offers Rugby League Challenge Cup odds on every round of the competition, with betting available on each game.
-The simplest bet is to back a team to win – usually the favourites from a higher league.
+The simplest bet is backing a team to win – usually the favourites from a higher league.

 Margin Betting